 As with all my desserts, I tried to make this recipe a little healthier.
 As a result, I came up with a gluten free base consisting almost entirely of almonds (plus a bit of butter and maple syrup to bind the mixture).

 So not only is the base quite low in fat and sugar, it is also gluten free and full of nutritious almonds!

-The filling couldn’t be simpler – 2 types of cheese combined with a moderate amount of sugar, dotted with chocolate pieces of all shapes and sizes.
+The filling in this healthy cheesecake dessert recipe couldn’t be simpler!
+It consists of 2 types of cheese, a moderate amount of sugar, and chocolate pieces of all shapes and sizes.
 It’s soft and creamy despite having been made without any single or double cream.
 I suppose it’s thanks to the ricotta – it has an amazing ability to make everything lighter and fluffier.

-If you make these Stracciatella Cheesecake Pots in advance be sure to add the fresh fruit of your choice when you are ready to serve them – it will taste better.
-A sprinkle of chocolate crumbs completes this indulgent yet simple dessert idea.
+Keep these cheesecake pots refrigerated until you are ready to serve them (even overnight).
+If you make these Stracciatella Cheesecake Pots in advance be sure to add the fresh fruit of your choice just before serving.
+It will taste better.
+A sprinkle of chocolate shavings/crumbs completes this easy delicious dessert.

-This recipe makes 4-5 (depending on the size of your dishes) Stracciatella Cheesecake Pots.
+This recipe makes 4-5 (depending on the size of your dishes) servings.

 Every mum deserves something special on Mother’s Day!

 Check out also this delicious roundup of 11 Easter Brunch Recipes!